Monitoring conservation properties is a big job, but new technology makes it easier.

 In 2020 and 2021, TNC expanded Lens to other TNC state and national chapters.
 The results recorded by the organization are impressive.
-Remote monitoring with Lens resulted in an average 28% reduction in costs and a 57% savings in personnel time.
+TNC chapters have reported that remote monitoring with Lens resulted in an average of 62% savings in staff time and up to81% in cost savings.
 These savings can be redeployed towards more strategic conservation work.

 Additional benefits the TNC team experienced when incorporating remote monitoring include:

-The Nature Conservancy in California has shared this success story on their website.
-Read the full story to learn how they’re leveraging technological innovations to scale up their conservation impacts.
+The Nature Conservancy has shared this success story on their website.
+Check out the case studies to learn how TNC chapters are leveraging technological innovations to scale up their conservation impacts.
 Additional details about the partnership between Lens and TNC CA can be found in a detailed whitepaper published by the organization.
 We’re proud to partner with TNC and support their work protecting land and water, preserving biodiversity, tackling climate change, and building healthy communities.